-"I did see it...
+"I saw it...
+I did.
 Wait... what the fuck did we just see?"

-"Just don't ever forget that you saw it."
+"Maybe it was military.
+Just... don't ever forget that you saw it."

 I jumped in my driver's seat.
 She unnecessarily pointed through the windshield, her voice was shrilled, alarmed.
 I had already spotted it as well.
 I was in shock more at her sudden outburst, not knowing this side of her either, but "There" was all she needed to say.

 For a moment, a single, bright, deep green light hung in the sky directly in front of us about a half a mile ahead up in the sky.
 Our windows were down on our rental car and the air was cool and fresh.
 Looking through the front windshield that single light became three, then six , then nine lights, forming a triangle.
 Connecting lights came on to all three corner lights.
 Little rows of greenish yellows.
 I felt numb at that moment.